How to Propose an Online Course

 1. The chair, department, or college curriculum committee did not support or approve the proposal.

 2. The faculty member proposed more than two courses to develop.
-In our experience, developing more than two courses in a term by one faculty developer is very challenging due to faculty time constraints.
+In our experience, developing more than two courses in a term by a single faculty developer is very challenging due to faculty time constraints.

 3. The unit or department proposed so many courses that MTSU Online needed to “triage” the most crucial courses, to be fair to all the departments proposing.